phil-bowens/xcompose-stem/README.md

 **Testing your Compose key:**
 Try typing `Compose + -> ` (Compose, then minus, then greater-than).
 You should get: →

-If it works, you're ready to use xcompose-stem!
+If it works, you're ready to use XCompose-STEM!

 ---